gonzalojaimovitch/streaming-anomaly-detection/README.md

 ### Kafka setup

 First of all, the user needs to make sure that Zookeper and Kafka servers are initialized.
-All Kafka and Zookeeper related command should be run from the Kafka folder in /opt.

 ```bash